 The Pre-Requisites to becoming and ISA Senior Instructor for all courses are:

-• You must hold a valid ISA Instructor Certificate in the relevant discipline ie: SBSS, Go!
-Windsurfing, Powerboat or Inland
+- A valid Irish Sailing Instructor Certificate in the relevant discipline ie: SBSS, Go!
+Windsurfing, Powerboat or Inland,Waterways Scheme;

 Role of the Senior Instructor: